As pandemic spread pain and panic, congressman chased profit - WTMJ

 Loeffler and her husband, the CEO and chairman of the parent company of the New York Stock Exchange, dumped millions of dollars in stock following a briefing on the virus.

 Republican Sen. Richard Burr of North Carolina drew perhaps the most scrutiny for his trades.
-He stepped aside as Intelligence Committee chairman after the FBI obtained a search warrant to seize a cell phone.
+He stepped aside as chairman of the Senate Intelligence Committee chairman after the FBI obtained a search warrant to seize a cellphone.

 Burr and his wife sold between $600,000 and $1.7 million in more than 30 transactions in late January and mid-February, just before the market began to dive and government health officials began to sound alarms about the virus.
 Burr was captured in a recording privately warning a group of influential constituents in early 2020 to prepare for economic devastation.